elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

         logging moods.
     -   The wearable devices are not waterproof

-> I've listed some of the Bellabeat customer feedback I've collected
+> I’ve listed some of the Bellabeat customer feedback I’ve collected
-> from online platforms, including reviews on Amazon, Bellabeat's
+> from online platforms, including reviews on Amazon, Bellabeat’s
 > official website, YouTube, or articles from writing influencers.
 If I
 > were one of the Bellabeat employees, I would ask the marketing team to
 > give me customer feedback.